Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Discussion

 The mean magnetic field is computed as in Equation~\ref{eq:Bave} and is presented in physical units at the final simulation time.

-Figure~\ref{fig:Maccret} illustrates the stream properties as a function of the CGM number density $n_{\cgm}= n_{\stream}\delta^{-1}$, which roughly scales as $\xi^{-2}$.
-Higher density leads to stronger cooling emissions and smaller $\xi$ ratios, and vice versa.
+Fig.~\ref{fig:Maccret} illustrates the stream properties as a function of the CGM number density $n_{\cgm}= n_{\stream}\delta^{-1}$, which roughly scales as $\xi^{-0.5}$.
+Higher density leads to stronger cooling emission and smaller $\xi$ ratios, and vice versa.
 For the MHD and MHD+TC simulations, results are only shown for $\alpha \neq 0^\circ$, because there are no significant differences with the HD simulations for $\alpha=0^\circ$.
-In the left panel, the impact of MHD on the cold mass accretion rate is evident, as it helps to retain $\sim 80\%$ of the initial mass flow.
+In the left panel, the impact of MHD on the cold mass accretion rate is evident, as it helps to retain $\sim 80\%$ of the initial mass flow in the low-density regime.
 This demonstrates that the presence of a magnetic field enhances the stability of the stream and sustains the cold mass accretion.

 Thermal conduction only acts for very low density with $n_{\cgm}\sim 10^{-5} \, \rm cm^{-3}$ where the stream diffuses, resulting in a reduced cold mass accretion rate of $\sim 0.5 j_{\stream ,0}$.
-However, as the conduction efficiency decreases with increasing velocity, the stream can maintain a cold mass accretion with $\sim 90\%$ even at such low densities for $\mathcal{M}=2$.
-Therefore, compared to HD simulations, MHD+TC simulations show no significant difference in high-density CGM with $\gtrsim 2\times 10^{-4} \, \rm cm^{-3}$, but TC can help the stream to survive under this number density threshold.
-These trends in our results agree with simulations of cold clouds embedded in the galactic wind from MHD simulations by \citet{Hidalgo-Pineda2023} and MHD+TC simulations by \citet{Bruggen2023}, as well as resolution tests on cosmological simulations \citep{Hummels2018,Nelson2020,Bennett2020}
+However, as the conduction efficiency decreases with increasing velocity, the stream can maintain a cold mass accretion rate with $\sim 90\%$ of its initial value even at such low densities for $\mathcal{M}=2$.
+Therefore, compared to HD simulations, MHD+TC simulations show no significant difference in a high-density CGM with $\gtrsim 2\times 10^{-4} \, \rm cm^{-3}$, but TC can help the stream to survive below this number density threshold.
+These trends in our results agree with simulations of cold clouds embedded in galactic winds from MHD simulations by \citet{Hidalgo-Pineda2023} and MHD+TC simulations by \citet{Bruggen2023}, as well as resolution tests on cosmological simulations \citep{Hummels2019,Nelson2020,Bennett2020}